-Input Used to calculate Description Precipitation Runoff Rainfall can be input as average monthly values from a spatial grid or it can be entered as daily rainfall from individual stations.
+Input Used to calculate Description Precipitation Runoff Rainfall can be input as average monthly values from a spatial grid - or it can be entered as daily rainfall from individual stations.
 Curve number Surface runoff The curve number table must include curve numbers for all the table combinations of land use and soil types in the area to be modeled.
-Slope Surface runoff Slope (m/m) is input at the same scale as the scale of the simulation: grid-cell, virtual basin, or basin.
+Slope Surface runoff Slope (m/m) is input at the same scale as the scale of the 1 simulation: grid-cell, virtual basin, or basin.
 Average Evapotranspiration Average temperature is input by grid-cell.
-Monthly averages (in temperature °C) are currently used, since time series data was not available at the time of development.
+Monthly averages (in temperature T T T T °C) are currently used, since time series data was not available at r the time of development.
 Temperature Evapotranspiration The monthly average temperature range is used to produce values range of the maximum and minimum temperatures.
-Input is grid-cell, the ~ same as mean temperature.
-Sunshine Evapotranspiration Sunshine hours are also input at the grid-cell scale as average hours per day D monthly values.
-Latitude Evapotranspiration Latitude (in decimal degrees) is used in the calculations as well as × to keep track of the location of the grid-cells.
-Longitude Evapotranspiration Longitude (in decimal degrees) is used in the same style as A 1.1.
-1 D Altitude Evapotranspiration Altitude (m) is also used like latitude.
-Land use Surface runoff Land use is input on the grid-cell scale and is used in the SCS 0.11 0 0 0 method.
-Soil texture Surface runoff Same as land use Available Water balance and The available water content (mm/m) of the soil is the maximum Sail dauth Sub-surface runoff Soil storage minus the witting point storage per meter of soil.
-Son depth water balance and Soli Depin (cm), when multiplied by the available water content gives the total amount of water that can be used in the soil.
-This is sub-sufface fulloff gives the total amount of water that can be used in the soft.
-This is the figure used for the maximum soil storage (ontional) Sub surface rupoff or can be input to the model or can be calibrated within the model a (optional) Sub-surface runoff/ The sylbourds are used to act hourds an an hundred within the model. (optional) calibration his action method that is used when calibrating (optional) Sub-surface runoff/ The bisection method calibrates to the maximum error specified (optional) calibration by the α tolerance Maximum Sub-surface runoff/ Once the calibration loop has gone through the maximum iterations(opt) calibration iterations it will end and the best value of α will be used Station/year Runoff A region ID and the year to simulate must be input and be Station/year Kulloff consistent throughout files Precipitation Runoff If not using grid-cell rainfall data or the nearest rain gauge, the station (opt) user can input a single rain gauge to use for the calculations.
+Input is grid-cell, the 8- same as mean temperature.
+Sunshine Evapotranspiration Sunshine hours are also input at the grid-cell scale as average hours per day Drupotranspiration monthly values.
+Latitude Evapotranspiration Latitude (in decimal degrees) is used in the calculations as well as Latitude Lvapotranspiration to keep track of the location of the grid-cells.
+Longitude Evapotranspiration Longitude (in decimal degrees) is used in the same style as Longhude Evaporalispitation latitude.
+Altitude Evapotranspiration Altitude (m) is also used like latitude.
+Land use Surface runoff Land use is input on the grid-cell scale and is used in the SCS Land use Surface fulloff method.
+Soil texture Surface runoff Same as land use Available Water balance and The available water content (mm/m) of the soil is the maximum water content sub-surface runoff soil storage minus the wilting point storage per meter of soil.
+Water balance and Soil Depth (cm), when multiplied by the available water content Soil depth sub-surface runoff gives the total amount of water that can be used in the soil.
+This is sub-sufface fution • or (anti-nal) Sub-surface runoff the figure used for the maximum soil storage. α (optional) α can be input to the model or can be calibrated within the model. α bounds Sub-surface runoff/ The α bounds are used to set bounds on, or bracket, α in the (optional) calibration bisection method that is used when calibrating. α tolerance Sub-surface runoff/ The bisection method calibrates to the maximum error specified (optional) calibration by the α tolerance.
+Maximum Sub-surface runoff/ Once the calibration loop has gone through the maximum iterations(opt) calibration iterations, it will end and the best value of α will be used.
+Station/year Runoff A region ID and the year to simulate must be input and be consistent throughout files.
+Precipitation Runoff If not using grid-cell rainfall data or the nearest rain gauge, the station (opt) user can input a single rain gauge to use for the calculations.
 Actual runoff Calibration In order to calibrate the model, actual annual runoff must be given (opt) corresponding to a year of precipitation data.
 Starting soil Runoff In the first time period, the soil moisture is zero, unless set by the moisture (opt) modeler here.
 Crop Evapotranspiration The user may input an annual average crop coefficient to use in coefficient calculating evapotranspiration.
-Multipliers Runoff and climate Many components of the model may be increased or decreased for change sensitivity studies, better calibration, or climate change studies using multipliers.
-Multipliers are available for the curve number, maximum soil storage, average temperature, maximum and minimum temperature, and precipitation.
-Modeling Runoff Several modeling options can be input to control the model and its options components.
+Multipliers Runoff and climate Many components of the model may be increased or decreased for - change sensitivity studies, better calibration, or climate change studies - using multipliers.
+Multipliers are available for the curve number, maximum soil storage, average temperature, maximum and maximum son storage, average temperature, maximum and Modeling Runoff minimum temperature, and precipitation.
+Several modeling options can be input to control the model and its